BloomyControls/pico-ident/README.md

 Communicating with the pico over serial is very simple.
 Each command must be terminated with a carriage return (`\r`).
 If a line feed (`\n`) is sent afterwards, it will be ignored.
+Use 115200 baud, no flow control, 8 bits per byte, 1 stop bit.

 To set a field, send the field name, an equals sign, and the field's value.
 For example, to set the device's manufacturer field: